 With news this week that Tom Brady and Calvin Johnson may have hid concussions from doctors and coaches, it’s clear that we need to find a way to prevent the injuries from occurring in the first place.
 Maybe a radical new helmet can do it.

 In my latest book, That’s Gotta Hurt: The Injuries That Changed Sports Forever, I examine brain injuries in sports and examine the issues that parents need to recognize when their children play football, soccer and other collision sports.
 If you have kids who play football, or you’re a football fan yourself, you need to read it.
-Click here to order the book and get hundreds of dollars of bonus content FREE if you order before June 6, 2017!
+Get your copy now!

 Note: A modified version of this article appears as my sports medicine column in the May 25, 2017 issue of The Post and Courier.